7 Serious Side Effects Of Lime Juice

 Medically reviewed by Janelle Bigelman, MS, RDN Janelle Bigelman Janelle BigelmanMS, RDN facebook_iconlinkedin_iconinsta_icon

-Although lime juice is one of the best natural and refreshing juices to drink, especially during the hot summer months, it has several side effects that you need to be aware of.
+Although lime juice is known for its various health benefits and is one of the best natural and refreshing juices to drink, especially during the hot summer months, it has several side effects that you need to be aware of.
 This article highlights the side effects of lime juice, its safety, and any potential drug interactions.
+It also discuses precautions recommended for its safe consumption.
 Read on to learn more.

 protip_icon Know The Flip Slide: Lime Juice